Section 8: Campus Policies

 The University of the Arts is committed to treating the victim(s) of sexual assault, rape, and/or domestic violence with maximum sensitivity.
 The University encourages victims to come forward and report sexual assault, whether it has occurred on or off campus, so that they may receive assistance and learn about their options to file a complaint.

 The University acknowledges that the victim has the right to report an incident without filing a complaint on campus or to local authorities; however, that does not preclude the University from notifying local law enforcement if there is a perceived threat to the student or the community.

 UArts is also committed to protecting a victim’s confidentiality and will honor a request for confidentiality to the greatest extent possible, while maintaining its commitment to a safe environment for the University community.
-University personnel receiving a report of sexual assault or rape from a student should, at a minimum, report the basic information regarding the incident (e.g., date, time, place) to the Dean of Students and director of Safety and Security.
+University personnel receiving a report of sexual assault or rape from a student should, at a minimum, report the basic information regarding the incident (e.g., date, time, place) to the Dean of Students and Director of Public Safety.
 A counselor in the UArts Counseling Center is one of the resources on campus that requires the victim’s permission to disclose information regarding the sexual assault to other University staff.
 If the victim wishes to preserve privacy of his/her identity, information will only be shared with those on a "need to know" basis (those whose area of responsibility requires this information).
-This will allow the director of Safety and Security to take preventative measures to ensure the protection of The University of the Arts community.
+This will allow the Director of Public Safety to take preventative measures to ensure the protection of The University of the Arts community.

 Campus Sexual Assault Victims' Bill of Rights